dustinpfister/blog_posts/_posts/threejs-face3-color.md

 layout: post
 categories: three.js
 id: 471
-updated: 2019-06-05 15:50:22
+updated: 2021-04-21 13:06:22
-version: 1.6
+version: 1.7
 ---

-It is time for me to revisit the face3 constructor in three.js, in fact I will be writing more content on threejs in general in the next few days.
-Todays post will be on [face3 color](https://threejs.org/docs/#api/en/core/Face3.color), that is setting colors for each vertex in a face3 instance and how to use it with a material and mesh.
+It is time for me to revisit the [face3 constructor](/2018/05/11/threejs-face3/) in three.js, in fact I will be writing more content on threejs in general in the next few days.
+Todays post will be on [face3 color](https://stackoverflow.com/questions/51172095/change-the-color-of-mesh-created-using-face3), that is setting colors for each vertex in a face3 instance and how to use it with a material and mesh.
 In This post I will be going over some examples of the face3 constrictor in general, but this will mostly be on face3 color.

 <!-- more -->

+## THE CODE HERE WILL BREAK IF YOU ARE USING A NEW VERSION OF THREEJS (r125+)

+The old code examples here will break if you are using a late version of threejs.
+The reason why is that the Face3 Constructor was removed from threejs in version r126, and in r125 the Geometry constructor which was closely related to face3 was also removed.

 ## 1 - Face3 color in vertices